 As an aside, I like holding my face in my hands; it’s comforting.
 I don’t indulge in it often because people occasionally ask me what’s wrong.
 I don’t know if I do it as a respite from being on show, like some animal in a zoo looking for a spot away from the visitors, or because I feel I live just behind my face and need more protection than my eyelids and facial skin.
 Or maybe it’s just soothing with no deeper psychological reason.

-Self-consciousness hit me suddenly at the age of 28 and since then I have half-heartedly looked into philosophy, Buddhism, meditation and even tried out some attitudes that were never likely to suit me.
-None of them did any good and the feeling of being ‘me’ has stayed with me.
-I became a teacher partly in an attempt to overcome this aversion to being looked at; to imagining myself an object in the eyes of others.
+Self-consciousness hit me suddenly at the age of 28 and since then I have half-heartedly looked into philosophy, Buddhism, meditation for remedies but none of them did any good and the feeling of being ‘me’ has stayed with me.
+I became a teacher partly in an attempt to overcome my aversion to being looked at; to imagining myself as an object in the eyes of others.
 Feeling like an object is unpleasant but I think self-consciousness, within limits, is healthy; I really can’t imagine a normal human being who is never conscious of themselves.
 That said, it’s easy to have too much of it.

 I don’t know the answers to any of those questions but I do know there is something bad about tailoring your behaviour to suit those around you, ‘to prepare a face to meet the faces that you meet’, as T.S.
 Eliot put it in The Love Song of J. Alfred Prufrock.
 When I ‘prepare a face’ I seem to split into two people, the watcher and the watched.
 Then action becomes unnatural, contrived and overly complicated.